dlbewley/guifreelife-src/content/blog/Securing-Cloud-init-User-Data-with-External-Secrets-and-OpenShift-Virtualization.md

 ## Uploading userData to the Vault

 Now, we can take the example userData files and modify them to contain the sensitive data we want.
-In this case the organization ID and activation key required for our subscription.
+In this case, the organization ID and activation key required for our subscription.

-Edit the `{client,ldap,nfs}/base/scripts/userData` scripts.
-Insert the configuration that should not be stored in git.
-So the copies in your working directory may now look like the following.
+Edit the checked out copy of the `{VM}/base/scripts/userData` scripts, and insert the configuration that should not be stored in git.

+At this point, the copies in your working directory may now look like the following.
 Be certain not to commit these changes to git!

 ```yaml
 rh_subscription: